Varieble Heath Moth

 (Photo: courtesy of Peter Marriott, Moths of Victoria: Part 4)

-The adult female moths of this species have grey forewings with jagged lines across them.
+The adult female moths have grey forewings with jagged lines across them.
 The hindwings are plain grey with a vestigial pattern.
 The females have threadlike antennae.

 The males are similar with dark brown bands between the jagged lines.
 The males have antennae with a feather-like fringe on one side.
 Both sexes have a dark irregular spot near the midle of each forewing.
 The moths normally rest with the forewings covering the hindwings.
 The wingspan is about 2 cms.